pbruna/omniauth-zimbra/README.md

 About the options:

 * `new_session_path`, is the path with the login form
-* `zimbra_attributes`, extra Zimbra information that will be recorded in the `extra` element of the Omniauth [Auth Hash Schema](https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema)
+* `zimbra_attributes`, extra Zimbra information that will be returned in the `extra` element of the Omniauth [Auth Hash Schema](https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema)

 ## Contributing